 Save for Emergencies

-An emergency savings fund consists of a small amount of money, usually in a savings account, that you do not have easy access to.
-Saving for this fund starts with small, regularly scheduled contributions that build up over time.
+An emergency savings fund consists of at least $500, usually in a savings account that you do not have easy access to.
+Saving for this fund starts with small, regularly scheduled automatic contributions that build up over time.

 Maintaining an emergency savings account may be the most important difference between those who manage to stay afloat and those who sink in debt.
 It also gives you peace of mind knowing that you can afford to pay unexpected expenses.
 That’s because keeping $500 to $1,000 of savings for emergencies can allow you to easily meet unexpected financial challenges such as repairing the brakes on your car or replacing a broken window in your house.

 Not having emergency savings is one of the reasons many individuals borrow too much money, resort to high-cost loans, or increase their credit card balances to high levels.

 The easiest and most effective way to save is automatically.
 This is how millions of Americans save.
 Your bank or credit union can help you set up automatic savings by transferring a fixed amount from your checking account to a savings account.
 Learn more about saving automatically.

 It’s usually best to keep emergency savings in a bank or credit union savings account.
 These types of accounts offer easier access to your money than certificates of deposit, U.S. Savings Bonds, or mutual funds.
 Though these are useful tools for long-term saving, they are not ideal for an emergency fund that you may need access to more quickly.
 But not too quickly!
 Keeping your money in a savings account makes it much less likely that you will use these savings to pay for everyday, non-emergency expenses.
 Out of sight, out of mind.
 That’s why it is usually a mistake to keep your emergency fund in a checking account.

 Your local America Saves campaign can help you find a participating financial institution that offers low- or no-minimum balance savings accounts.